TrattyGod/Stroke-Prediction/README.md

 ## USE

 Either:
-- Install STROKE-PREDICTION-V1.0.0.zip, unzip it, and run it
+- Install STROKE-PREDICTION-V1.0.0.zip, unzip it, and run it (REMOVED DUE TO LARGE FILE SIZE)
 - Download user.py, and run it in a python complier

 ## CREDITS